monacca1/nuggit/README.md

 working branch and push it explicitly by name to ensure that it is pushing to the same branch across all submodules (and root repo)

 #### Pushing to master (or default tracking branch)
-- Since the nuggit push identifies the working brach by name and pushes to the root repo and all submodules recursively, if you have checked out the default tracking branch, you may not be on the same explicitly named branch across the entire repo (of submodules).
-There is a seperate script (for now) to push to the default tracking branch: `nuggit_push_default.pl`.
+- Since the nuggit push identifies the working branch by name and pushes to the root repo and all submodules recursively, if you have checked out the default tracking branch, you may not be on the same explicitly named branch across the entire repo (of submodules).
+There is a separate script (for now) to push to the default tracking branch: `nuggit_push_default.pl`.
 This script will push to whatever the checked out branch is, and if you checked out with `nuggit checkout --default`, it should be the default  tracking branch for each submodule.
   - Example: